neicnordic/neic-sda/docs/submission.md

 > services/actuators match those used for the events initiated by the
 > respective services, except for the interactions in case of errors,
 > which are highlighted with red.
 The optional fragments are only executed
-> if errors occur during ingestion, verify or finalize.
-Note that time in
-> this diagram is all about ordering, not duration.
+> if errors occur during ingestion, verify or finalize. **Note that the time axis in this diagram is all about the sequence of events not duration.**

 ### Ingestion Steps